 I’m willing to bet you’ve got an odd saying or some folktale that pops in your head too because stories are powerful, especially these generational tales that have the backing of parents, grandparents, cousins, and siblings.
 Even if they make no sense to most people, they still have a profound impact on us when they’re planted so deep in our DNA.

-hat’s the message that voice in your head is saying to you?
+So, what’s the message that voice in your head is saying to you?

 What Does It Even Mean?